San Anselmo Cooperative Nursery School

 The Co-op provides a flexible daily routine, striving to achieve a balance of spontaneity with structure.
 Cooking, art and science projects are provided by parents so the curriculum is ever-changing and draws upon the experience and knowledge of participants.
 This structure is the backbone of the community-based philosophy that is the essence of the Coop experience.

-In a typical day, the first hour is spent doing activities of the children's choice; they may play inside, in the front yard, or may choose to do one of the science, art or cooking projects set up by parents.
-By 10:00am, our spacious backyard opens and children are free to play indoors or out.
+In a typical day, the first hour is spent doing activities of the children's choice; they may play inside, outside, or participate in one of the science, art or cooking projects set up by parents.
+By 10:00am, we split up the older and have them do circle time with teacher Chantal and the younger kids go to snack.

 An outside music teacher comes in for many sessions during the school year, plus we have really exciting visitors such as Tracy the Animal Guy, a local animal expert who brings small live animals for the children to hold.